The three candles of episode 30. <- Previous • Next -> Backlash against the First Seduction.

 When she looks back the board and suddenly realizes she has lost, she is surprised: She’s used to winning, thanks to her power of miracles, and she didn’t expect her resistance to collapse.
 She says “it turned around!” (literally, “it’s a reversal!”).
 That look upward at Akio was the last step forward that Akio lured her into, and now she is too close; without noticing, she stopped trying to resist.
 Akio wins the mating game, he successfully manipulated her into wishing for sex—giving consent that is worth nothing, except that Utena believes in it.

 When Utena admitted her loss in the duel of episode 11, she sounded disbelieving.
 She didn’t like losing, and didn’t want to accept it.
 Here she sounds wondering.
-She doesn’t mind losing.
+She is surprised, but she doesn’t mind losing.
 She stopped wanting to win.

 In the nonsensical othello game I point out that Akio’s view of the othello board—shown on that page—is slightly closer as he wins.
 He moved that bit closer, I expect with a smile, reversing his withdrawal and restoring an appearance of intimacy to draw her in and seal his win.
 I think that is what made Utena look up at him and drop her resistance.
 In episode 30 when Akio was about to drive Utena to the hospital for her injury, he made a similar move, delaying and then giving her a smile that melted her heart.
 He repeats the trick in the Second Seduction, using words instead.
 Akio habitually repeats his tricks.